 If you are granted an RTS place, you are not required to pay tuition fees.
 However, you can still expect to pay the ongoing costs of being part of an academic environment and conducting research.
 In addition to ongoing costs, you may also be required to pay a Student Services and Amenities Fee (SSAF).

 In addition, research scholarships to the value of $35,000 are available to support living expenses for domestic students to study master's by research and doctoral programs at UTS.

 Tuition fees and RTS load for postgraduate research degrees are charged pro-rata based on the number of days a student is enrolled in each research degree semester and whether the student is enrolled after the research census date.

 Tuition fees for international students vary between courses and range from A$19,840 to A$34,080 per year.
 Tuition fees for postgraduate research degrees are charged pro-rata based on the number of days a student is enrolled in each research degree session and whether the student is enrolled after the research census date.

 Tuition fees for international postgraduate research students can be found using fees search.

 Tuition fees must be paid in advance each session and are subject to annual increase.
 Fees for future year(s) published in fees search, whilst unlikely to change, are estimates only.
 UTS makes every effort to provide up to date future year(s) fee estimates and to limit any changes, however, UTS reserves the right to vary fees for future year(s) at any time.

-For this course, the cost per session for 2016 is $11620.
-The expected number of sessions are 8.
+For this course, the cost per semester for 2017 is $12200.
+The expected number of semesters are 8.